By treating the cause, your tinnitus doctor may be able to reduce your tinnitus symptoms.

-Tinnitus (TIN-eh-tus or tin-EYE-tus) is the word that doctors use to describe sounds that seem to originate in one’s ears or head.
-Although commonly referred to as “ringing in the ear,” many people experience sounds that are not at all like ringing; reported sounds include a high-pitched whistle or whine, electricity, crickets, roaring or running water, sizzling, thumping, static and many others.
+Tinnitus (TIN-eh-tus or tin-EYE-tus) is the word that our ENT doctors use to describe sounds that seem to originate in the ear or head.
+Although commonly referred to as “ringing in the ear,” many people experience sounds that are not at all like ringing; reported sounds can include high-pitched whistles or whines, buzzing, electricity, crickets, roaring or running water, sizzling, thumping, and static, amongst others.
 If one ear is affected, the sound will usually be heard on one side, but often, when both ears are affected, patients describe sounds as “coming from the middle of my head.”
 Tinnitus can be intermittent or constant and is often associated with hearing loss.

 What Causes Tinnitus?

-Tinnitus is a perception of sound created by the sound-perceiving neurons in the brain.
+Tinnitus is a perception of sound that is created by the sound-perceiving neurons in the brain.
 The normal job of these neurons is to inform your brain that a certain sound has been detected by the hearing organ in your ear, the cochlea (COKE-lee-uh).
 Tinnitus is caused when these neurons fire on their own, sending signals to the brain without receiving any input from the cochlea.
 Usually this happens when there is some kind of relative hearing loss in the ear, and the sound-perceiving neurons are less active than they used to be.
 This hearing loss can be temporary or permanent, can be so mild as to not be perceived by the patient, and can even be stimulated when the hearing in the affected ear is technically normal, but one ear hears less well than the other.
 We joke with patients that these neurons are like bored toddlers, getting into trouble and calling attention to themselves when they don’t have enough to do!
 A certain amount of tinnitus seems to be normal; even healthy ears can occasionally stimulate brief and mild episodes of tinnitus, such as after noise exposure or in a very quiet environment.
 In fact, up to 60 percent of people with normal hearing will perceive some kind of sound when left in a sound-proof room for several hours.
-However, if tinnitus is frequent or continuous, is unilateral (heard only in one ear), or is pulsatile in nature (sounds like your heart-beat), the ears should be checked out by your ear, nose, and throat specialist with an ear examination and a complete hearing test.
+However, if tinnitus is frequent or continuous, is unilateral (heard only in one ear), or is pulsatile (sounds like the constant beating of your heart), you should have your ears checked out by your ENT doctor beginning with an ear examination and complete hearing test.

 How Can Tinnitus Be Treated?

-If you or someone you love suffers from tinnitus, I encourage you to seek an understanding of why it is there and what options exist for treatment.
-This begins with a trip to your primary doctor or otolaryngologist (ENT doctor), where a thorough ear exam and hearing test can be performed.
+If you or someone you love suffers from tinnitus, we encourage you to seek an understanding of why it is there and to pursue options for treatment.
+Your ENT doctors at BergerHenry ENT are ready to help you with a thorough ear exam and hearing test.